 A short distance further on the left is the Monastery of Santa Maria la Real de Irache.
 It was founded in the 10th Century and vacated in 1985 because of the lack of Novitates, the earliest records of the monastery date from 958.

-A pilgrims hostel was founded in the monastery in 1054 by Don Garcia de Najera.
-In 1060 King Sancho el de Penalen gifted the town to the monastery; the inhabitants of the town then paid taxes in wine, wheat, and labor.
+A pilgrim’s hostel was founded in the monastery in 1054 by Don Garcia de Najera.
+In 1060 King Sancho el de Penalen gifted the town to the monastery; the town’s inhabitants then paid taxes in wine, wheat, and labor.

-The monastery achieved great grandeur in the 11th century under Saint Veremundus who greatly increased the wealth and prestige.
+The monastery achieved great grandeur in the 11th century under Saint Veremundus, who greatly increased its wealth and prestige.
 A Romanesque church was started in the late 12th century and completed in the early 13th century.
-The church contains a 14th century Virgin del Rosario and a French Gothic crucifix.
+The church contains a 14th-century Virgin del Rosario and a French Gothic crucifix.

-The monastery entered a period of decline from the 13th to the 15 century.
-A new Benedictine community from Valladolid established a school in 1522 and later in 1605 the Benedictine university in Sahagun was transferred to Irache where it continued to grant degrees in theology, philosophy, medicine, and canon law, until the early 19th century.
+The monastery began declining from the 13th to the 15 century.
+A new Benedictine community from Valladolid established a school in 1522.
+Later, in 1605 the Benedictine university in Sahagun was transferred to Irache, where it continued to grant degrees in theology, philosophy, medicine, and canon law, until the early 19th century.

-Today it is worth stopping to see the very well preserved cloisters and the church.
-However many visitors will be there to visit the Wine Museum or the Bodega.
+Today it is worth stopping to see the exceptionally well-preserved cloisters and the church.
+However, many visitors will be there to visit the Wine Museum or the Bodega.

 6.5 km, bar with 24 hr vending

-There are reports of a small 9 person albergues in the village.
-If you have more detail please forward to me for inclusion in the next update, thanks.
-It is said that the village was given to a knight in 1128, who had caught thieves who had stolen treasure from the monastery at Irache.
+There are reports of a small 9-person albergues in the village.
+It is said that the town was given to a knight in 1128, who had caught thieves who had stolen treasure from the monastery at Irache.

-Just before Villamayor de Monjardin, there is an unusual 13th century Gothic Fountain of the Moors.
-There are steps that lead down internally to the water level.
+Just before Villamayor de Monjardin, there is an unusual 13th-century Gothic Fountain of the Moors.
+Some steps lead down internally to the water level.
 The fountain was restored in 1991.